22nd Bangladesh National Film Awards

-The 22nd Bangladesh National Film Awards, presented by Ministry of Information, Bangladesh to felicitate the best of Bangladeshi Cinema released in the year 1997.
-The ceremony took place in Dhaka and awards were given by then President of Bangladesh.
+The 22nd Bangladesh National Film Awards were presented by the Ministry of Information, Bangladesh, to felicitate the best of Bangladeshi cinema released in the year 1997.
+The ceremony took place in Dhaka, and awards were given by the president of Bangladesh.
 The National Film Awards are the only film awards given by the government itself.
 Every year, a national panel appointed by the government selects the winning entry, and the award ceremony is held in Dhaka.
-1997 was the 22nd ceremony of National Film Awards.
+1997 was the 22nd ceremony of the National Film Awards.

 List of winners

 This year artists received awards in 15 categories.
-No awards were given in Best Lyrics, Best Female Playback Singer, Best Cinematography, Best Dialogue, and Best Editing categories in 1997.
+No awards were given in the Best Lyrics, Best Female Playback Singer, Best Cinematography, Best Dialogue, or Best Editing categories in 1997.